huyoujinlab/scRCAT-seq/README.md

 33) stringr 1.4.3
 34) Seurat 3.0.2

 BS.genome packages were needed for `CAGEr`.
-However, BS.genome packages for ERCC are no available.
-We have built the packages.
-User can download and install for reproducting out results.

-* BS.genome package for ERCC is provided [here](https://drive.google.com/open?id=1cwJSUWcZ8PkYAs7vmUGDYpI_fW3jE3nK).
+As BS.genome packages for ERCC are not available publicly, we built BS.genome package for ERCC and uploaded at (https://drive.google.com/open?id=1cwJSUWcZ8PkYAs7vmUGDYpI_fW3jE3nK).

 ---
 On python 3.7: